oliveagle/jsonpath/readme.md

 follow the majority rules in http://goessner.net/articles/JsonPath/ but also with some minor differences.

-this library is till bleeding edge, so use it at your own risk. :D
+This library is forked from https://github.com/oliveagle/jsonpath with additional bugfixes and features.

 **Golang Version Required**: 1.5+